-Keep reading for the top 10 ESL icebreakers.
+Keep reading for the best ESL ice breakers for adults, as well as children.
 You can see the detailed activity description by clicking the links!

-If you’re looking for one of the most versatile ESL activities ever, look no further than this Ball Toss one.
-You can use it for…well…just about anything, but it lends itself especially well to an icebreaker activity.
+If you’re looking for one of the most versatile EFL activities ever, look no further than this Ball Toss one.
+You can use it for…well…just about anything (vocabulary and grammar), but it lends itself especially well to an icebreaker activity.

 #2: Toilet Paper Icebreaker